chalk/chalk/readme.md

 Some examples:

-For a complete list of color models, see [`color-convert`'s list of conversions](https://github.com/Qix-/color-convert/blob/master/conversions.js).
-Background versions of these models are prefixed with `bg` and the first level of the module capitalized (e.g. `keyword` for foreground colors and `bgKeyword` for background colors).

 - `chalk.hex('#DEADED').underline('Hello, world!')`
 - `chalk.keyword('orange')('Some orange text')`
 - `chalk.rgb(15, 100, 204).inverse('Hello!')`

+Background versions of these models are prefixed with `bg` and the first level of the module capitalized (e.g. `keyword` for foreground colors and `bgKeyword` for background colors).

 - `chalk.bgHex('#DEADED').underline('Hello, world!')`
 - `chalk.bgKeyword('orange')('Some orange text')`